CrunchyData/doc-content-guide/content/03-voice-and-tone/_index.md

 ## Tone

-When you’re writing, consider the reader’s state of mind. <!--Are they confused and seeking our help on Twitter? --> Once you have an idea of their emotional state, you can adjust your tone accordingly.
+When you’re writing, consider the reader’s state of mind.
+Once you have an idea of their emotional state, you can adjust your tone accordingly.

 It's alright to be funny when it’s appropriate and when it comes naturally to you.
 But don’t go out of your way to make a joke—forced humor can be worse than none at all.
 If you’re unsure, keep a straight face.

 ## Style tips

 Here are a few key elements of writing Crunchy’s voice.
-For more, see the [Grammar and mechanics section](./04-grammar-and-mechanics.md).
+For more, see the [Grammar and mechanics section](../04-grammar-and-mechanics/).

 * **Active voice:** Use active voice.
 Avoid passive voice.
 * **Avoid slang and jargon:** Write in plain English.